gromacstutorials/gromacstutorials.github.io/docs/doc-sphinx/source/tutorials/stretchingpolymer.rst

 ..  container:: justify

-    The PEG molecule is now going to be solvated in water.
+    let us solvate the PEG molecule in water.
     Duplicate the *free-peg-in-vacuum/* folder, and call the copy *free-peg-in-water/*.